kumarvna/terraform-azurerm-vnet/README.md

 ## Create resource group

 By default, this module will create a resource group and the name of the resource group to be given in an argument `resource_group_name` for custom naming conventions.
-If you want to create it using this module, set argument `create_resource_group = true`

 ## AzureNetwork DDoS Protection Plan